April 8, 2017

 1. Each year club members receive advice about, and an invitation to compete in our annual tournaments.
 Those who do, pay a US $50 entry fee for playing in the tournament.
-This goes toward covering the cost of balls, prizes, T-shirts, programmes and other associated expenses.
-There is no ‘attendance’ charge for accompanying spouses and immediate family members..
+This goes toward covering the cost of balls, prizes, T-shirts, and other associated expenses.
+There is no ‘attendance’ charge for accompanying spouses (or domestic partners).

 2. At each year’s venue, if appropriate, local players may be invited to play in the tournament.
 Those who do must pay the $50 entry fee and will be invited to the ‘welcome’ party and the prize-giving function.

 3. From time to time members invite relatives (parents, children, siblings) and friends to travel with them to our tournaments.
 Some are players who play in the tournament and some are non-players who just come for a holiday.
 Because these ‘guests’ are enjoying the benefit of any hotel discounts and special benefits that we might have obtained for our group, are invited to our functions and usually receive a T-shirt, we make a charge of U.S. $100 per person.
 Those who play in the tournament are required, also, to pay the $50 entry fee.